lquinn2015/rust-fxp/readme.md

 gain around 1 bit of accuracy per iteration.
 I would need to expand my fixed point representation to support such accuracy but I felt content after getting 5 bits of accuracy.

+# Verilog
+I didn't do synthesis because I lacked a FPGA and verilog experience but I wanted to try verilog genvar keyword out because it looked so elegant and lisp like.
+To do the code gen? hw gen I used yosys and wrote a neat makefile for generating cxxrtl backends + testbench checking for.
+Ideally i would have done the cxx in rust but that seemed like something i didn't want to do at this time.
+The Verilog solution also uses Q8.16 which uses less flops  than Q16.16